 5 Tips for budgeting success

 When possible, regularly set aside funds for unexpected expenses.
-Not having money available in short term savings is one of the most common reasons people don’t meet their budgeting goals and get into debt.
+Not having money available in short term savings is one of the most common reasons people don’t succeed at sticking to a budget and get into debt.

 Figure out how much you need in your short term savings to feel secure and make reaching that level a priority.
 This will help keep you from putting expenses on credit cards or tapping into retirement funds when emergencies arise.